Concordium/concordium.github.io/source/shared/net/desktop-wallet/remove-delegation.rst

 #.
 Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
 The Ledger says **Concordium is ready**.
 Wait for the message **Ledger Nano S is ready** in the Desktop Wallet and select **Submit**.

 #.
 On the Ledger device, a message says **Review transaction**.
 Verify that the sender account is correct and navigate to the right.
-The Ledger device says **Something related to stop delegation** and then the amount you're going to update the stake to.
+Verify that the Ledger device shows the amount to delegate as 0.
 Navigate to the right.

 #.
 The Ledger device says **Sign transaction**.
 Press both buttons to sign the transaction.
 The Ledger device says **Concordium is ready**.